-Commented [BT5]: Delete as the M district is mixed use by definition a conditional use permit The purpose of the district is to provide for a mixed-use zoning district that is intended to encourage higher density residential and nonresidential uses that are compatible as identified in Table 8-2B-1.
-Mixed Use Commercial (C-2) What is the max or min desnsity for the residential portion?
-This zoning district is intended to implement the Comprehensive Plan's vision for mixed-use commercial and Activity Nodes.
-The designation may be appropriate to implement the Comprehensive Plan's designations of Mixed Use Commercial and Main Street Corridor.
+District Minimum Density Purpose Mixed Use Residential (M) 14 du/acre unless successful obtainment of a conditional use permit This zoning district is intended to implement the Comprehensive Plan's designation of mixed use residential.
+The designation may also be applied to implement the Comprehensive Plan's designations of Main Street Corridor, Neighborhood Destination Node, and Live-Work-Create.
+The purpose of the district is to provide for a mixed-use zoning district that is intended to encourage higher density residential and nonresidential uses that are compatible as identified in Table 8-2B-1.
+Mixed Use Commercial (C-2) This zoning district is intended to implement the Comprehensive Plan's vision for mixed-use commercial and Activity Nodes.
+The designation may be appropriate to implement the Comprehensive Plan's designations of Green Boulevard Corridor and Main Street Corridor.
 Residential uses are permitted but the focus is on commercial uses which are compatible with mixed use or residential uses as identified in Table 8-2B-1.